Table of Contents

 Q: How long does it take to cook chicken to 165°F?

-Q: Are there health benefits to eating properly cooked chicken?
+Q: Are there health benefits to properly cooked chicken?

-A: Absolutely!
-Chicken is packed with lean protein, vitamins, and minerals.
-Proper cooking ensures you reap these benefits without risking illness .
+A: Yes!
+Chicken is rich in lean protein, B vitamins, and essential minerals.
+Cooking it safely ensures you enjoy these benefits without risking illness.